-Medicare Montana plans change every year so you may want to reevaluate your coverage from time to time.
-In the Medicare Advantage Open Enrollment Period from January 1 – March 31, you can make one change to your coverage including:
+Medicare plans change every year, so you may want to reevaluate your coverage from time to time.
+In the Medicare Advantage open enrollment period from January 1 to March 31, you can make one change to your coverage including:

-- switching from one Advantage plan to another Advantage plan
+- switching from one Medicare Advantage plan to another

-- dis-enroll from an Advantage plan and return to original Medicare
+- disenrolling from a Medicare Advantage plan and returning to original Medicare